s-heppner/semantic-matching-interface/README.md

 Asset Administration Shell objects.
 This standardized API should be used, when implementing Semantic Matching Services.

-**Note that this is an early Work-in-Progress implementation and everything will be very much subject to change!**

 ## How to use

 - `interface.py` defines the routes a